Press Release: Nova Scotia Wines Receive Award for Excellence

 FOR IMMEDIATE RELEASE

-Five wines received the 2020 Lieutenant Governor’s Award for Excellence in Nova Scotia Wines at a ceremony at Government House, Halifax on Thursday, Nov.
-19.
+Four wines received the 2022 Lieutenant-Governor’s Award for Excellence in Nova Scotia Wines at a ceremony at Government House today, July 28.

-The award is administered in conjunction with Taste of Nova Scotia and Wine Growers Nova Scotia in partnership with the Office of the Lieutenant Governor.
+The award is administered by Taste of Nova Scotia and Wine Growers Nova Scotia in partnership with the Office of the Lieutenant Governor.

-- each winning winery was presented with a gold medal and certificate and may advertise that their wine was an award winner
+- each winning winery is presented with a gold medal and a certificate; they may advertise that the wine is an award recipient